 - Word Document, Excel, Notepad, etc… (Make different categories of activities, and list them out and put the link down)

-- Using the cloud, such as Google Drive (Same as above, but you can access them in any devices.
+- Using the cloud, such as Google Drive (Same as above, but you can access them on any device.
 You can even share folders with others.)

 - Pinterest (Make different boards as your categories, then find and add pins that you like.)

-Where do I get all these activities and lessons idea?
+Where do I get all these activities and lesson ideas?

 These are the most common places for me to get inspired and gather ideas for my lessons.
 I love browsing them for new ideas and lessons after my kids go to bed.